0xblackskull/OpenZeppelin-Flattened/README.md

 # OpenZeppelin-Flattened
 A repository containing flattened files of the popular OpenZeppelin library.
+The OpenZeppelin library provides secure and tested Smart Contract code for Ethereum and other blockchain platforms.
+The flattened files in this repository make it easier to audit and verify the code, without having to navigate through multiple contract files.
+This repository is maintained by 0xblackskull and is provided as a resource for developers and auditors in the blockchain community.